 Surfing requires balance, instinct and plenty of patience, not to mention a lot of practice.
 However, first-timers can have as much fun learning the basics as experts have mastering the waves, especially if the amenities on land are first class.
-Here, Indagare member and passionate surfing enthusiast Kathy Thomas rounds up her ten favorite surfing destinations that not only cater to all levels of experience but also boast five-star luxury resorts.
+Here, Indagare member and passionate surfing enthusiast Kathy Thomas rounds up the ten destinations that she says provides the best surfing in the world, and that not only cater to all levels of experience but also boast five-star luxury resorts.
 Contact Indagare for assistance planning a surfing trip.
 Our travel specialists can match you with the right destination based on your interests and ability.

 1. Punta Mita, Mexico